bassjobsen/twitter-bootstrap-webshop-template/README.md

 This sample code (powered by [W3Masters](http://www.w3masters.nl/) and [Twitter Bootstrap](http://twitter.github.com/bootstrap/) demonstrates how to build a Webshop with Twitter Bootstrap.

 To see te code in action try [the demo](http://www.w3masters.nl/webshop/).
+In the /bootstrap3/ map you will find the same template ready for Twitter Bootstrap 3.
+Read more about the migration to Twitter Bootstrap 3 on my blog: [Migrate your templates from Twitter Bootstrap 2.x to Twitter Bootstrap 3](http://bassjobsen.weblogs.fm/migrate-your-templates-from-twitter-bootstrap-2-x-to-twitter-bootstrap-3/)

 Main Features